-How times have changed and just because someone says it, reads it or because a supplement company sponsors a scientific study who’s results will allow them to peddle their ways to the millions doesn’t really truly mean it’s true or it works.
-Brad Pillon helps to address some of these points in the literature he produces and he is still a go to guy of mine when I look for outside the box information on the specifics of diet and fat loss.
+How times have changed and just because someone says it, reads it or because a supplement company sponsors a scientific study whose results will allow them to peddle their ways to the millions doesn’t really truly mean it’s true or it works.
+Brad Pillon helps to address some of these points in the literature he produces and he is still a go-to guy of mine when I look for outside-the-box information on the specifics of diet and fat loss.

-In this blog post I will discuss the needs for mineral supplementation and their importance.
-I will discuss what I do, where I gained the information, who from and what works for me.
-Self experiment is the key.
+In this blog post, I will discuss the need for mineral supplementation and its importance.
+I will discuss what I do, where I gained the information, who from, and what works for me.
+Self-experiment is the key.

 Like anything health and fitness related it’s never a one glove fits all.
-However there are measure you can take to help assist your sleep recovery, stress reduction, and overall performance and it’s my intention to share the knowledge I have with my students and readers.
+However, there are measures you can take to help assist your sleep recovery, stress reduction, and overall performance and it’s my intention to share the knowledge I have with my students and readers.

 All the products I talk about, I use and I will not try to sell you any…………..
-I have a limited knowledge of the supplement mine field so will keep it brief and simple.
+I have limited knowledge of the supplement minefield so will keep it brief and simple.

 “I take supplements because I address my recovery, aiming towards optimal health” – Davie McConnachie.

-Back in the day I would be guzzling the latest very sweet and good tasting muscle pumping protein powder thinking I had to preserve muscle.
-These day its water and a few salty tablets of electrolytes to stop my body from cramping and to give some oil to the engine.
+Back in the day, I would be guzzling the latest very sweet and good tasting muscle-pumping protein powder thinking I had to preserve muscle.
+These days it’s water and a few salty tablets of electrolytes to stop my body from cramping and to give some oil to the engine.
 This is the product I use.
 Link to my protein

-Once I have trained and after my shower I spray my body with magnesium oil.
+Once I have trained and after my shower, I spray my body with magnesium oil.
 I first was advised to do this by Mike Mahler and have been doing so ever since.
-I will let him describe why it is important; there is a great video to watch also.
-Mike is an amazing coach, teacher and presenter and I thoroughly enjoyed spending a weekend last year under his guidance.
-This is the magnesium spray I use.
+Mike is an amazing coach, teacher, and presenter and I thoroughly enjoyed spending a weekend last year under his guidance.

-After a good work out I have re-hydrated, sprayed my magnesium oil and started the recovery process.
-That night before bed and well after evening meal I will take some ZMA caps.
-Here is why ZMA is important.
-I will leave top sports nutritionist and supplementation expert Laurent Bannock of GuruPerformance to explain.
+After a good workout, I have re-hydrated, sprayed my magnesium oil, and started the recovery process.
+That night before bed and well after my evening meal I will take some ZMA caps.
 You get some crazy dreams when taking ZMA and the best night’s sleep.
 It’s a great product.

-If I have had a very heavy days training and was stuck for time and couldn’t eat properly or if I wanted a snack at night, this is when I would use a protein powder.
-My choice of powder is Sunwarrior for the simple reason it’s very clean, won’t cause any stomach bloating, is not made from dairy, has no bulking agents or sweeteners, and it is suitable for vegans to consume.
-Mike Mahler being a vegan himself promotes it as a super food and you can make the best cookies out of it as well.
+If I have had a very heavy day’s training and was stuck for time and couldn’t eat properly or if I wanted a snack at night, this is when I would use a protein powder.
+My choice of powder is Sunwarrior for the simple reason it’s very clean, won’t cause any stomach bloating, is not made from dairy, has no bulking agents or sweeteners, and is suitable for vegans to consume.
+Mike Mahler is a vegan himself promotes it as a superfood and you can make the best cookies out of it as well.

 Pre Workout Intensifiers.

 I like a buzz, I like stimulants, I do I’m not going to lie to you.
-After a long week coaching, running the business and training hard, when it get to the final workout sometimes I need a wee boost to get me in the zone.
-My favourite pre workout drink is Jack3d.
+After a long week coaching, running the business, and training hard, when it gets to the final workout sometimes I need a wee boost to get me in the zone.
+My favourite pre-workout drink is Jack3d.
 It has a great blend of components that get you sharpened up mentally and ready for your workout.
-As most of my workouts are strength conditioning endurance circuit based, you don’t really get a huge pump which I like.
+As most of my workouts are strength conditioning endurance circuit-based, you don’t really get a huge pump which I like.
 Since I have trailed Jack3d I have also tried Hemo Rage, which I liked and have ordered again.
-Neurocore which has a dodgy taste and Jules liked this one more than me P-abs and Grant and we tried Assualt due to it great reviews but I still have two thrids of the tub in the cuboard so you can guess what we think ofr that.
+Neurocore has a dodgy taste and Jules liked this one more than me P-abs and Grant and we tried Assualt due to its great reviews but I still have two-thirds of the tub in the cupboard so you can guess what we think of that.
 None of them are anywhere near Jack3d.